ashu1281/Library-Management-System--final/README.md

 Technology Stack:

-ASP.NET Framework
+ASP.NET Framework,
-C# programming language
+C# programming language,
-Windows Forms for the user interface
+Windows Forms for the user interface,
-SQL Server for the database management
+SQL Server for the database management.